vitsalis/PyCG/test_suite/snippets/decorators/nested_decorators/README.md

-A function has two decorators.
+A function has two decorators, meaning that the first calls the second and the second calls the function.